Tips for Producing an Effective Online Book Trailer

-The book trailer for author Andrew Carl’s graphic collection of fairytale re-tellings brings the book’s images to life in a brilliant manner.
+The book trailer for "Once Upon a Time Machine," editor Andrew Carl’s graphic collection of fairy tale retellings, brings the book’s images to life brilliantly.

 Create an Atmosphere

-When promoting fiction—especially fiction in a genre like mystery or romance or sci-fi or historic—it’s helpful to create an atmosphere to draw in potential readers.
-Fans of the particular genre will recognize the conventions of what they love to read, and be more inclined to come to the book.
+When promoting fiction—especially fiction in a genre like mystery, romance, sci-fi, or historic—it’s helpful to create an atmosphere to draw in potential readers.
+Fans of the particular genre will recognize the conventions of what they love to read and will be more inclined to investigate the book.

 For an example of a book trailer that creates an atmosphere, check out Kevin V. Symmons's video for his magic-infused romance novel "Rite of Passage."